viktormail-ha/Lilygo-T5-4.7-WeatherStation/README.md

 ## Quick Flash Instructions

-1. Edit user_settings.h and enter OWM API key as well as the location for which you want to display the weather data.
+1. Connect the LilyGO T5 4.7" to your PC via USB.
-2. Connect the LilyGO T5 4.7" to your PC via USB.
+2. Open main folder of this project in **Visual Studio Code** with the **PlatformIO** extension installed.
-3. Open this project in **Visual Studio Code** with the **PlatformIO** extension installed.
+3. Edit user_settings.h and enter your WiFi credentials, your own OpenWeatherMap API key and your location for which you want to display the weather data.
 4. Press **Build** (checkmark icon) to compile the firmware.
 5. Press **Upload** (right arrow icon) to flash the device.
 6. Wait for the upload to finish and the device will start automatically.